Dioscorea floridana

 Dioscorea floridana, the Florida yam, is a plant species native to Florida, Alabama, Georgia and South Carolina.
 It grows in wet and sandy places at low elevations.

 Dioscorea floridana is a perennial vine twining over other vegetation and spreading by means of yellow underground rhizomes.
 Stems can reach a height of over 4 m off the ground.
 Leaves are egg-shaped to triangular, up to 12 cm long, not clasping the stem.
 Flowers are yellow-orange.
+D. floridana flowers from June to November.

+Although not considered to be in any active danger, D. floridana's native range is so limited that it is of conservational interest.